AliceWonderMiscreations/php-ccm/AUTOLOADER.md

     $CCM = new \AliceWonderMiscreations\CCM\ClassLoader();

-Within the `/usr/share/ccm/` root, by default the class looks for matchen within the `local` tree first, then the `stable` tree, then the `devel` tree.
+Within the `/usr/share/ccm/` root, by default the class looks for matches within the `local` tree first, then the `stable` tree, then the `devel` tree.
 If the web application needs to change that search order, the order needs to be changed within the application auto-loader script *before* anything else: